 I would suggest a handful of activities, some internally focused and others with marketing communications in mind.
 This would include an audit of websites, online services, and digital content platforms.
 These sorts of activities are often best served with a dedicated accessibility lead or a taskforce of folks across the organization.
 Since our patrons and customers and stakeholders have multiple touchpoints with our content and services, it often takes a range of experts across a company or institution to pull together a successful accessibility strategy.

 Maverick has a team of experienced publishing consultants to help you implement the right accessibility strategy for your organization.
-If you are attending UKSG 2021, EMEA Head, Rebecca Moakes, and Senior Associate Julia Brockley, will be in the UKSG lounge on all three days offering free consultations on Accessibility and other topics key to your business.
+In particular, EMEA Head, Rebecca Moakes, and Senior Associate Julia Brockley, are available for free consultations on Accessibility and other topics key to your business.
 To meet with Rebecca or Julia or to book a separate call, contact them directly at firstname.lastname@example.org and email@example.com or via InMail.

 For more information on Maverick’s capabilities, download Removing Barriers to Your Content: The Maverick Accessibility Program.

-By Lettie Conrad, Affiliate Senior Associate, Product Research and Development
+By Lettie Y. Conrad, Affiliate Senior Associate, Product Research and Development

 Lettie Conrad is North American Editor for Learned Publishing and is a ‘chef’ with the SSP’s Scholarly Kitchen blog.
 Lettie has a master’s degree in Mass Communication from California State University, Northridge, and is currently a candidate for the Information Science PhD Gateway Program from California State University, San Jose, and the Queensland University of Technology, Brisbane.